marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZone.md

 ## Platform Requirements

 There are three options with TechZone
+!!!
+Warning
+      For internal IBM use only, Links may only work while in the IBM Network

   1. OpenShift Cluster via AWS, Azure (**Prebuilt** Cluster)   [https://techzone.ibm.com/collection/third-party-cloud-openshift-clusters](https://techzone.ibm.com/collection/third-party-cloud-openshift-clusters)
     - Does **NOT** include Bastion with request